 2. Periodontal Disease in Dogs

-Periodontal disease is a common dental issue in dogs.
+Periodontal disease, which is an inflammation of the structures surrounding the teeth, is a common dental issue in dogs.
 It’s the result of dental plaque accumulation on your dog’s teeth.

 It’s a common misconception that dogs have terrible breath, but that’s not true.
 Bad breath can point to a problem brewing in the dog’s mouth.